 How is Elbow Bursitis treated?

-People with elbow bursitis should avoid activities that will make its signs and symptoms get worse.
+People with elbow bursitis should avoid activities that will make their signs and symptoms get worse.
 Direct pressure on the affected elbow should be avoided.
 Elbow pads are helpful as they can protect the elbow bursa from direct pressure and additional irritation.

 Applying cold compresses for about 20 minutes, a couple of times a day may help reduce the swelling of the affected elbow, as well as relieve other signs and symptoms of elbow bursitis.

 Compression of the affected elbow can help reduce the swelling and control it.

 Elevation of the affected elbow above the height of the heart will reduce the inflammation by reducing the blood flow to the affected area.